natewatson999/network-diagnostics/readme.md

 As a general rule, every error code is the default port of the protocol that was tested, with a few logical exceptions.
 These are the codes which the function will actually evaluate:

-These error codes are going to be used in the future when tests are written for them.
-Until that point, they are not directly usable.

 | Num | Error                      |
 |-----|----------------------------|
 | 0   | "NormalNetworkActivity"    |